hiteshsharma2000/company-assignments/apka apna coder/README.md

 This project contains all features like - login,register functionality with jwt,bcrypt, and razorpay payment gateway

 ## make sure before start app create .env file
--add these variable fro backend mongourl
+-add these variable for backend
- PORT
- key_id
- key_secret
+  -mongourl
+  -PORT
+  -key_id
+  -key_secret

 - add these for frontend
  VITE_API_URL